dev-ai-lab/aws-architect/README.md

   - would need an additional Lambda@Edge function to accomplish authentication via Cognito User Pools
 - CloudFront Origins:
   - S3 bucket
-    - to allow only CF to access the bucket: use Origin Access Control (OAC)
+    - to allow only CF to access the bucket:
+      - configure a origin access identity (OAI) or Origin Access Control (OAC)
+      - setup the permission in AWS S3 bucket policy so that only the OAI can read the objects
     - can use CF as an ingress (to upload to S3)
     - from the demo, pay attention how fast is the second access of the object because of cloudfront caching
+    - the file size should be under 1GB. above that use `s3 transfer accelerator` instead

 ![drafted-cloudfront-high-level.png](media/cloudfront/drafted-cloudfront-high-level.png)